MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 For more about working with MySQL databases, see the [MySQL docs](https://dev.mysql.com/doc/mysql-getting-started/en/).

+To work with with MySQL databases in VS Code, try the [MySQL extension](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-mysql-client2).

 ## Install PostgreSQL

 To install PostgreSQL on WSL (Ubuntu 18.04):